isomerpages/moe-ngeeannpri/_about-us/School Management Committee.md

 description: ""
 variant: markdown
 ---
-Ngee Ann Primary School is a Government-Aided school with strong financial support rendered by the School Management Committee -&nbsp;[The Ngee Ann Kongsi](https://thengeeannkongsi.com.sg/en/).
+Ngee Ann Primary School is a Government-Aided school with strong financial support rendered by the School Management Committee - [The Ngee Ann Kongsi](https://thengeeannkongsi.com.sg/en/).